BlockDevsUnited/DEX-Course/README-Week-4.md

 The value of WETH that is used for the router contract constructor is different for each network.
 [Need details]

-The interface need to be changed to reflect the supported netwprks.
+The interface need to be changed to reflect the supported networks.
 [Need details]